Living with fat around your midsection can be a risk factor for several chronic conditions, including cancer and heart disease (

-One popular approach is to reduce your daily intake by 500–1,000 calories to expect to lose approximately 1–2 pounds (0.5–1 kg) per week (1).
+One popular approach is to reduce your daily intake by 500–750 calories, which can help you lose approximately 1–2 pounds (0.5–1 kg) per week (

 Soluble fibers absorb large quantities of water and slow down the passing of food through the digestive tract.

-Furthermore, soluble fiber may decrease the number of calories your body is able to absorb from food (9).
+Furthermore, soluble fiber may decrease the number of calories your body is able to absorb from food (

 - Lactobacillus fermentum